“A smart, friendly hotel right in the middle of town, just a 5-minute walk from the Louvre”

 The delightfully decorated rooms offer great value, even if they are a bit on the small side.
-Slight increments in space come as you step up the price ladder, but don’t think that if you opt for the simpler prices, you’ll get the simpler décor.
+Slight increments in space come as you step up the price ladder, but don’t think that if you opt for the simpler prices you’ll get the simpler décor.
 Not a bit of it.
 The same smart style runs throughout, with thick fabrics, upholstered bedheads, spotted grey carpets, cushioned chairs and mounted brass lamps.
-Rooms follow various colour themes (perhaps taupe with petrol blue), and bedcovers tend match the walls.

-Classic Rooms - the least expensive - have showers only and are the only rooms that cannot be made up as either a double or a twin.
-They’re at the front, thus picking up a little outside noise (but this is a small street so you shouldn’t expect revelry).
-Deluxe Rooms are bigger, with a proper armchair, a bathtub with a shower, and the possibility of an extra bed.
+Classic Rooms have showers only and are located at the front, thus picking up a little outside noise (but this is a small street so you shouldn’t expect revelry).
+Deluxe Rooms are bigger, with a proper armchair, a bathtub with a shower, and space for an extra bed.
 Those at the front of the hotel also get more light thanks to the larger windows.
-Club Rooms up in the eaves have bigger bathrooms, LCD TVs and space for an extra bed if needed.
-They’re not great for tall people, but there's a pleasant sense of privacy in this area of the hotel.
+Club Rooms up in the eaves have bigger bathrooms and space for an extra bed if needed - a good option for families or those after added privacy, less great for tall people.

 - Air conditioning